mcellteam/mcell/libmcell/documentation/generated/geometry.rst

 * | **initial_surface_releases**: List[InitialSurfaceRelease] = None
   | Each item in this list defines either density or number of molecules to be released on this surface
   | regions when simulation starts.

+* | **color**: Color = None
+  | Color for this geometry object.
+If a surface region has its color set, its value
+  | is used for the walls of that surface region.

 * | **node_type**: RegionNodeType = RegionNodeType.UNSET
   | When this values is LeafGeometryObject, then this object is of class GeometryObject,